 Council of Orthodox Christian Churches to sponsor Sunday Lenten Vespers

-DETROIT, MI [COCC] -- The Council of Orthodox Christian Churches of Metropolitan Detroit (COCC) will resume its annual series of Vespers services on the five Sundays of Orthodox Christian Great Lent.
-The first one will be held on March 13, Sunday of Orthodoxy, at 6 p.m. at St, Mary Antiochian Orthodox Basilica, 18100 Merriman Road, Livonia (between 6 & 7 Mile Roads).
+DETROIT, MI [COCC] -- The Council of Orthodox Christian Churches of Metropolitan Detroit (COCC) will resume its annual series of Vespers services on the five Sundays of Orthodox Christian Great Lent in 2023.
+The first one will be held on March 5, Sunday of Orthodoxy, at 6 p.m. at St. John the Baptist Greek Orthodox Church, 11455 Metropolitan Pkwy., Sterling Heights (just West of Dodge Park).

-The Very Rev. Fr.
-Laurence Lazar, president of the St. John Chrysostom Clergy Brotherhood of Metropolitan Detroit, and other Orthodox clergy from throughout the metro area will preside at the service.
-The homilist will be the Very Rev. Fr.
-Paul Patistas.
-The Inter-Orthodox Lenten Vespers Choir, directed by Victoria Kopistiansky, will sing the responses.
+His Eminence, Metropolitan Nicholas of the Greek Orthodox Metropolis of Detroit will be the guest homilist and celebrate the Vespers together with Fr.
+Laurence Lazar, president of the St. John Chrysostom Clergy Brotherhood of Metropolitan Detroit, and other Orthodox clergy from throughout the metro area.
+The Detroit Inter-Orthodox Lenten Vespers Choir, directed by Victoria Kopistiansky, will sing the responses.

 As has become a local tradition, children and college students from area parishes are encouraged to bring an icon and be part of the Procession of Icons that highlights the Sunday of Orthodoxy service.